Baton Rouge Area Foundation

 Data-Driven, Measurable Approaches

 BRAF places strong emphasis on evidence-based strategies and measurable outcomes.
-CEO Chris Meyer emphasizes accountability through "concrete metrics" with success tracked over one-year, five-year, and ten-year periods with clear indicators at each milestone.
+CEO Chris Meyer emphasises accountability through "concrete metrics" with success tracked over one-year, five-year, and ten-year periods with clear indicators at each milestone.
 The foundation conducts extensive research through its Opportunity Data Project to identify community needs and guide grantmaking.

 What This Means for Applicants: